-Legal argument based on a knowingly false representation of law constitutes dishonesty toward the tribunal.
+Legal argument based on a knowingly or recklessly false representation of law constitutes dishonesty toward the tribunal.
 A lawyer is not required to make a disinterested exposition of the law, but must recognize the existence of pertinent legal authorities.
 Furthermore, as stated in paragraph (a)(2), an advocate has a duty to disclose directly adverse authority in the controlling jurisdiction that has not been disclosed by the opposing party.
 The underlying concept is that legal argument is a discussion seeking to determine the legal premises properly applicable to the case.

-Paragraph (a)(3) requires that the lawyer refuse to offer evidence that the lawyer knows to be false, regardless of the client's wishes.
+Paragraph (b) requires that the lawyer refuse to offer evidence that the lawyer knows to be false, regardless of the client's wishes.
 This duty is premised on the lawyer’s obligation as an officer of the court to prevent the trier of fact from being misled by false evidence.
 A lawyer does not violate this Rule if the lawyer offers the evidence for the purpose of establishing its falsity.